Residential Tenancies Act 1986

 1. the provision of the accommodation is funded wholly or partly by—

-1. emergency housing assistance paid to or for the credit of a person under the Special Needs Grants Programme; or
+1. emergency housing assistance paid to or for the credit of a person under a welfare programme approved and established under section 101 of the Social Security Act 2018; or

 1. any other payment made by a government department for the provision of emergency or transitional accommodation to people in need of housing; or